 Step 1: How much time is the task costing me?

-In my case, when it comes to posting content to social media, it literally takes me 10 minutes to share a new blog post across all my platforms (Facebook, Google+, Pinterest, Twitter, Tumbler, Stumble, Linkedin, and sometimes Instagram) and then drop it into my JustRetweet account for additional leverage.
+In my case, when it comes to posting content to social media, it literally takes me 10 minutes to share a new blog post across all my platforms (Facebook, Pinterest, Twitter, Linkedin, and sometimes Instagram).
 The way I see it, an experienced contractor should have no problem doing it in the same amount of time (especially once I train them).

 Plus, there are also a ton of tools available now that will do all the posting for you – like meetedgar and coschedule.